santhosh2r2/docker-dashboard/Readme.md

 ## Usage

-- Update the correct IP-Address in the dockerapi.js file.
+- Update the correct IP-Address in the dockerapi.js file, eg. `192.168.91.153`
-- Make sure port 5555 is used for Remote Docker API.
+- Make sure port `5555` is used for Remote Docker API.

 `NOTE:` refer [DockerApi](dockerapi.js) for instructions to activate Docker API.